peter-jansson/clab2019gscans/README.md

 ## Examples

-To plot the energy spectrum of counts measured from the 45 degree corner of PWR01 on a file named "spectrum.svg", extract the data arvice and run the command:
+To plot the energy spectrum of counts measured from the 45 degree corner of PWR01 on a file named "spectrum.svg", extract the data archive and run the command:

 `plot_total_energy_spectrum.sh "PWR01_start_2016-11-09 16.46.44_corner_45.txt" spectrum.svg`